jim-bug/cli-crt/README.md

 In particular the 4 option create the files with built-in main structure of coding language.

-## How to do create a cli tool with python:
+## How i created the cli-tool for this project:

 Startly you can install argsparse package, ![install here](https://pypi.org/project/argparse/).
 You have to define the options of your cli tool as normal function.
 After you have to define the main function.
 Inside the main function you have to create a object that it pointers to the ArgumentParser, this function will be use to add information of cli-tool.